-- 3. Component 3.
+3. Component 3.
 Project Management, Monitoring and Evaluation and Reporting (approximately US\$3.64 million).
-This will include two sub-components: - Sub-component 3.1.
+This include two sub-components:

+Sub-component 3.1.
 Project management, monitoring and evaluation and reporting by PERSGA (approximately US\$0.35).
 This sub-component component includes technical assistance, training, operating costs, and goods for PERSGA for management of the regional component ensuring technical, fiduciary, environmental and social, parameters.
-This will also include implementation of the ongoing communication activities to raise awareness about the SFISH Program and implementation progress, will ensure effective engagement of stakeholders at the RSGA level and develop and maintain a grievance mechanism (GM).
-PERSGA will also closely coordinate with UNDP to ensure joint implementation of fishery data collection and reporting and related capacity building at the country level.
-It will also support the implementation progress. - Sub-component 3.2.
+This also include implementation of the ongoing communication activities to raise awareness about the SFISH Program and implementation progress, ensure effective engagement of stakeholders at the RSGA level and develop and maintain a maintain a grievance mechanism (GM).
+PERSGA also closely coordinate with UNDP to ensure joint implementation of fishery data collection and reporting and related capacity building at the country level.
+It also support the implementation of ongoing communication activities to raise awareness about the Program and implementation progress.

+Sub-component 3.2.
 Project management, monitoring and evaluation and reporting by UNDP (approximately US\$3,29).
 This component includes technical assistance, training, operating costs, and goods for UNDP for national implementation of the Yemen component ensuring technical, fiduciary, environmental and social, parameters.
-This will also include implementation of the ongoing communication activities to raise awareness about the project and implementation progress and to ensure effective citizen engagement.
-This sub-component will develop, conduct, and manage country-level monitoring and evaluation of investments, share information and results throughout the region.
-It will also support the implementation progress.
-This component will also finance the setting up of a monitoring and evaluation (M&E) system and Management Information System (MIS), and a third-party monitoring (TPM) mechanism and establish and maintain a GM.
-The M&E is expected to be strengthened by using the Geo-Enabling initiative for Monitoring and

-Supervision (GEMS) for real time data collection and reporting and feed into the M&E and MIS systems and by carrying out an additional rigorous impact evaluation to assess the suitability and impact of project interventions.
+This also include implementation of the ongoing communication activities to raise awareness about the project and implementation progress and to ensure effective citizen engagement.
+This sub-component develop, conduct, and manage country-level monitoring and evaluation of investments, share information and results throughout the region.
+It also support the implementation of ongoing communication activities to raise awareness about the Program and implementation progress.
+This component also finance the setting up of a monitoring and evaluation (M&E) system and Management Information System (MIS), and a third-party monitoring (TPM) mechanism and establish and maintain a GM.
+The M&E is expected to be strengthened by using the Geo-Enabling initiative for Monitoring and Supervision (GEMS)3 for real time data collection and reporting and feed into the M&E and MIS systems and by carrying out an additional rigorous impact evaluation to assess the suitability and impact of project interventions.

-The project across all components will integrate COVID-19 awareness and preventive measures in the training events and awareness campaigns planned for beneficiaries, as well as provide necessary consumables such as masks and hand sanitizers.
-Awareness raising and training events will follow precautionary measures described in workshop/training protocols and national guidelines including enforcing and maintaining adequate distancing during project activities.
-Activities that require presence of project beneficiaries such as consultations, training, etc. will be held in locations and during times that are convenient for both men and women.
+The project across all components also integrate COVID-19 awareness and preventive measures in the training events and awareness campaigns planned for beneficiaries, as well as provide necessary consumables such as masks and hand sanitizers.
+Awareness raising and training events follow precautionary measures described in workshop/training protocols and national guidelines including enforcing and maintaining adequate distancing during project activities.
+Activities that require presence of project beneficiaries such as consultations, training, etc. are being held in locations and during times that are convenient for both men and women.